SmokeyBacon01/Poker/README.md

-# Hand-Finder
+#hand find
-Finds the strongest hand in a certain draw of cards.
+this project finds the strongest poker hand in a randomly drawn hand